Ferenc02/Totte-Tattoo/README.md

 4. **Run the Project**: Use `npm run dev` to start both the web server and backend server.
 5. **Access the Website**: Open your web browser and go to `http://localhost:3000` to view the website.
 6. **Access the Backend**: The backend server will be running on `http://localhost:3001`.
+7. **MongoDB**: Ensure you have MongoDB running locally.
+The connection string is `mongodb://127.0.0.1:27017/db`.
+Create a database called "db" in your MongoDB instance.

 ## Technical Requirements 💻